-Active Duty, Military, and Veteran Information
+Active Duty Military and Veteran Info

-When applying to the BGS Degree Program, active duty military personnel and veterans should submit with the application form their military transcript in addition to any transcripts from colleges or universities they have attended.
+When applying to the BGS degree program, active duty military personnel and veterans should submit with the application form their military transcript in addition to any transcripts from colleges or universities they have attended.

 - Accept all credits from military training and from other regionally accredited institutions attended